delta-io/delta/PROTOCOL.md

 - **Support for incremental processing** - readers can tail the Delta log to determine what data has been added in a given period of time, allowing for efficient streaming.

 Delta's transactions are implemented using multi-version concurrency control (MVCC).
-As a table changes, Delta's MVCC algorithm  keeps multiple copies of the data around, rather than immediately replacing files that contains records that are updated or removed.
+As a table changes, Delta's MVCC algorithm  keeps multiple copies of the data around, rather than immediately replacing files that contain records that are being updated or removed.

-Readers of the table can use the _transaction log_ to ensure that they only see one consistent _snapshot_ of a table at time by selectively choosing which _data files_ to process.
+Readers of the table ensure that they only see one consistent _snapshot_ of a table at time by using the _transaction log_ to selectively choose which _data files_ to process.

 Writers modify the table in two phases:
 First, they optimistically write out new data files or updated copies of existing ones.
 Then, they _commit_, creating the latest _atomic version_ of the table by adding a new entry to the log.
-In this log entry they record which data files files to logically add and remove along with other metadata about the table.
+In this log entry they record which data files to logically add and remove, along with changes to other metadata about the table.

-Data files that are no longer present in the latest version of the table can be lazily deleted by the vacuum command, after a user specified retention period (default 7 days).
+Data files that are no longer present in the latest version of the table can be lazily deleted by the vacuum command, after a user-specified retention period (default 7 days).

 # Delta Table Specification
-A table has a single serial history of atomic versions, named using contiguous & monotonically-increasing integers.
+A table has a single serial history of atomic versions, which are named using contiguous, monotonically-increasing integers.
 The state of a table at a given version is called a _snapshot_ and is defined by the following properties:
  - **Version of the Delta log protocol** that is required to correctly read or write the table
  - **Metadata** of the table (e.g., the schema, a unique identifier, partition columns, and other configuration properties)
- - **Set of files** present in the table, along with metadata about those files.
+ - **Set of files** present in the table, along with metadata about those files
- - **Set of tombstones** for files that were recently deleted.
+ - **Set of tombstones** for files that were recently deleted
- - **Set of applications-specific transactions** that have been successfully committed to the table.
+ - **Set of applications-specific transactions** that have been successfully committed to the table

 ## File Types
 A Delta table is stored within a directory and is composed of four different types of files.

 ### Data Files
-Data files can be stored in the root directory of the table or in any non-hidden (i.e., does not start with an `_`) subdirectory.
+Data files can be stored in the root directory of the table or in any non-hidden subdirectory (i.e., one whose name does not start with an `_`).
 By default, the reference implementation stores data files in directories that are named based on the partition values for data in that file (i.e. `part1=value1/part2=value2/...`).
 This directory format is only used to follow existing conventions and is not required by the protocol.
 Actual partition values for a file must be read from the transaction log.

 ### Delta files
 Delta files are stored as JSON in a directory at the root of the table named `_delta_log`.
-Delta files are the unit of atomicity for a delta table and are named using the next available version number, zero-padded to 20 digits.
+Delta files are the unit of atomicity for a table, and are named using the next available version number, zero-padded to 20 digits.

 For example: